 - Power cables: Four-wire power cables connect the drives to the power supply.
 At the end of these cables are plastic connectors that can be attached to different drives; these connectors vary in size.
-Use either a four-wire power cable or Serial ATA power cable with Serial ATA drives, but do not use both at the same time (use one or the other).
-For SCSI hot-swap drives, a special power cable connects the SCSI backplane to the power supply. - Signal cables: Signal cables are typically flat cables, also called ribbon cables, that connect parallel IDE, Serial ATA, SCSI, and diskette drives to the system board.
-Two or three types of signal cables come with the server: - IDE: The wider IDE signal cable has three connectors.
-One of these connectors is attached to the drive, one is a spare, and the third is attached to the primary IDE connector on the system board.
-The spare connector can be used to connect an additional IDE drive to the server.
+Use either a four-wire power cable or Serial ATA power cable with Serial ATA drives, but do not use both at the same time (use one or the other). - Signal cables: Signal cables are typically flat cables, also called ribbon cables, that connect parallel IDE, Serial ATA, SCSI, and diskette drives to the system board.
+Two or three types of signal cables come with your server: - IDE: The wider IDE signal cable has three connectors.
+One of these connectors is attached to the drive, one is a spare, and the third is attached to the primary or secondary IDE connector on the system board.
+The spare connector can be used to connect an additional IDE drive to your server.